azfarbkhr/piaic_qtr1_assignments/README.md

 39. Write a Python program to create the multiplication table (from 1 to 10) of a number (DONE)

-40. Write a Python program that accepts a string and calculate the number of digits and letters Sample Data : Python 3.2, Expected Output : Letters 6, Digits 2
+40. Write a Python program that accepts a string and calculate the number of digits and letters Sample Data : Python 3.2, Expected Output : Letters 6, Digits 2 (DONE)

-41. Write a Python program to construct the following pattern, using a nested for loop
+41. Write a Python program to construct the following pattern, using a nested for loop (DONE)
 *
 * *
 * * *